SCPStats/Plugin/README.md

 # SCPStats
-SCPStats is a stat tracking plugin for SCP: Secret Laboratory that allows players to track their stats across multiple servers and also includes some additional internet-connected features like rolesync and bansync.
+SCPStats was a stat tracking plugin for SCP: Secret Laboratory that allows players to track their stats across multiple servers and also includes some additional internet-connected features like rolesync and bansync.
 See below for a full list of features that SCPStats has to offer!

 ## Features
 SCPStats includes the following features: